-This recipes can come together quickly if you’re up for a little multitasking.
+This Quinoa Tempeh Bowl with Roasted Cauliflower recipe is extremely versatile and comes together quickly if you’re up for a little multitasking.
 It’s also just as good at room temperature as it is warm, so feel free to make it ahead of time.
+You can also substitute any grain for the quinoa, when I updates the photos I used Israeli Couscous.
+If you really want to cut carbs you could even use cauliflower rice, but then I would recommend swapping the roasted cauliflower for broccoli and/or carrots.

 Kitchen tip: Some folks have trouble making quinoa.
-Yes, I know you have indeed followed the package direction, but alas it was too freaking wet.
-The directions on the side of the box are a sham.
-This is what you do: rinse the heck out of your quinoa.
-Then put it in a small to medium size sauce pan, cover with about an inch of water (by an inch, I mean an inch over the the quinoa), bring to a boil, cover and reduce heat to a simmer.
+Yes, I know you have indeed followed the package direction, but alas it was too mushy wet.
+The directions on the side of the box are not all that helpful.
+This is what you do: rinse your quinoa well.
+Then put it in a small to medium size sauce pan, cover with about an inch of water, bring to a boil, cover and reduce heat to a simmer.
 After about 10 minutes or the edges of the quinoa have become translucent, drain.
-Yes, just like pasta.
+Just like pasta.
 Put it in a large bowl to cool, maybe toss with a little olive oil.
-And by a little, I mean like a teaspoon or two.
-Tada, perfect quinoa.

 If you’re looking to keep it gluten-free, make sure your tempeh and soy sauce are of the GF variety.Print

-- Preheat oven to 400.
-Toss cauliflower in a tablespoon of the oil, sprinkle with a little salt and pepper and bake until golden on the edges, about 30-40 minutes.
+- Preheat oven to 400 F. Toss cauliflower in a tablespoon of the oil, sprinkle with a little salt and pepper and bake until golden on the edges, about 30-40 minutes.

 - Combine the quinoa, tempeh mixture and cauliflower in a large bowl.
-Mix in the scallions, cilantro and serve.
+Mix in the scallions, cilantro.
+Drizzle with any remaining tempeh marinade to taste and serve.